jostylr/literate-programming/lp.md

     var oldh = doc.hcur;
     if (oldh) {
         for (cname in oldh.cblocks) {
-            if (oldh.cblocks[cname].lines.length === 0) {
+            if (oldh.cblocks[cname].lines.join("").match(/^\s*$/) ){
                 delete oldh.cblocks[cname];
             }
         }
     }

 This suffered from having empty lines put into the code block.
-Solution: do not add empty lines in "code parser" unless there is a non-empty line of code before it.
+This may be rather inefficient, but empty lines seemed to creep in.
+So we join them all and if it is just whitespace, then we delete the codeblock.
+Sorry to all the [whitespace](http://compsoc.dur.ac.uk/whitespace/) languages!

 ### Directives parser caps